SpaceKatt/ftrucli/README.md

 Continuous deployment is out of scope, but on the roadmap.

-The plan is to use GitHub actions to "watch" branches of the pattern `release/*` and publish built artifacts to a `npm` repo.
+The plan is to [use GitHub actions](https://docs.github.com/en/actions/guides/publishing-nodejs-packages) to "watch" branches of the pattern `release/*`, create GitHub releases, and publish said releases to the [`ftrucli` package repository](https://www.npmjs.com/package/ftrucli).

 ## Publishing